sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 <img align="center" src="./images/ceo/CEO_plotdesign2.png" hspace="15" vspace="10" width="700">

+The Quality Control set-up of your project is also done on this page.
+Think about:
+- how your team works together,
+- how you want to divide the work,
+- the availability of your interpreters,
+- the current confidenc you have in the training/consitency of your interpreters, and
+- any QA/QC requirements you must follow.

+### *Tip About Quality Control*
+- If you have a very large data collection, consider dividing up your points into a series of smaller projects.
+Then, for the earlier projects, you can implement more intensive QA/QC procedures in the design to use it as a form of training for your team.
+Reviewing overlapping interpretations together on these smaller projects, will allow you to icrease your team's consistency and lead to having higher confidence in your later interpretations even if those projects do not have as stringent a QA/QC process (e.g. only single interpretations instead of 100% overlapping interpretations).
+- If you set up your project with *Equal Assignments* for the users, and then one interpreter leaves the project before finishing, these points can be interpreted by an Admin User instead.

 Click `Next`.

 On the `Sample Design` page, you also cannot change the parameters because `Copy Template Plots and Samples` was checked on the `Project Overview` page.
 Each plot corresponds to a single sample located in the center of the plot.

 <img align="center" src="./images/ceo/CEO_sampledesign.png" hspace="15" vspace="10" width="700">

+Uncheck `Copy Template Plots and Samples` on the **Project Overview** page if you want to use your own CSV, shapefile of points, or CEO built-in option.
 If `Copy Template Plots and Samples` was not checked, this page would look like this, and you would be able to create multiple samples within each plot.

 <img align="center" src="./images/ceo/CEO_sampledesign2.png" hspace="15" vspace="10" width="700">

 Click `Next`.

 On the `Survey Questions` page, you can create various types of sruvey questions related to your plots and samples.
 You can create parent and child questions so that certain questions only appear if the parent question was answered in a certain way.
-You can also organize your questions into survey cards that are presented separately, which is particularly helpful when looking at land use change for different time periods.
+You can also organize your questions into survey cards that are presented separately.
+You can somewhat control the possible responses between survey cards using *rules* in the next step, but this is often trickier than using the *parent/child question* option.

-For this exercise, we have two simple survey questions asking about what the land cover type is and what the percentage of that land cover type is.
-On the right, you can see an example of what the survey question will look like when collecting data.
+As you design the questions on the left you can see and test what they will look like to the user on the rigth-side panel.

+### *Tips for question design*
+- Try to keep your questions short so they are not cut off on smaller screens, e.g. "LC in 2014" instead of "What was the land cover in 2014?"
+- Avoid punctuation if possible, especially commas, to reduce complications in your analysis when you have saved the results as a CSV.
+- You can use the *Bulk Add* feature or the *Copy Question* option to save time if you have a lot of repeatedly used answer sets or similar questions.
+- Using the *Parent/Child* quesiton option can be helpful for reducing clicks and saving time for interpreters, so you do not have to answer non-relevant questions.

 <img align="center" src="./images/ceo/CEO_surveyquestions.png" hspace="15" vspace="10" width="700">